Privacy Policy

 • Cookie Preferences.
 You may manage non-essential cookie preferences via our cookie consent banner on the marketing website.

-Patient Users access the Services through secure token links and do not create accounts.
-Patient Users may:
+Referred Individuals access the Services through secure token links and do not create accounts.
+Referred Individuals may:

 • Decline consent.
-If you decline the HIPAA consent disclosure, no referral details will be shown and no PHI will be disclosed to receiving providers.
+If you decline the consent disclosure, no referral details will be shown and no information will be disclosed to receiving providers.

 • Contact us.
-Patient Users may contact us at privacy@syncroly.co with questions about their data.
-Requests related to PHI may be directed to the referring healthcare provider (the Covered Entity), who controls decisions about the use and disclosure of your health information under HIPAA.
+Referred Individuals may contact us at privacy@syncroly.co with questions about their data.
+For healthcare referrals, requests related to PHI may be directed to the referring provider (the Covered Entity), who controls decisions about the use and disclosure of health information under HIPAA.

 7.3 California Residents (CCPA/CPRA)